Court Orders Striking Kenya Airways Pilots Back To Work - UrduPoint

 Court Orders Striking Kenya Airways Pilots Back To Work

-The Kenya Airline Pilots Association (KALPA) launched the strike at Nairobi's Jomo Kenyatta International Airport on Saturday, defying a court order issued last week against the industrial action.
+The Kenya Airline Pilots Association (KALPA) launched the strike at Nairobi's Jomo Kenyatta International Airport on Saturday morning, defying a court order issued last week against the industrial action.

 Justice Anna Mwaure on Tuesday ordered "the Kenya Airways pilots to resume their duties as pilots by 6:00 am on 9th November 2022 unconditionally".